How to Add Categories and Tags For WordPress Pages

 add categories and tags to page in wordpress

-Benefit Of Adding Categories and Tags to Pages
+Benefit Of Adding Categories and Tags to Pages in WordPress

 Categories and tags help you sort your content and make it easier for users to find what they want.
 When creating a WordPress post or page, both categories and tags can come in very handy for organizing your content.

-Also you as a website owner, you will have peace of mind managing your site content and will have a clear path of where to put the important information on the website.
+Also as a website owner, you will have peace of mind managing your site content and will have a clear path of where to put the important information on the website.

 Conclusion

-Adding categories and tags taxonomies to your wordpress post and pages are an excellent approach to structuring and arranging your content on a website.
-Although WordPress has default settings for adding categories and tags to posts, there is no functionality for adding the category and tag taxonomy to a page.
-Hopefully, after reading this post, you will be able to add the tags and category taxonomy to your pages, organize your content on the website, improve user experience and SEO.
+Hopefully, after reading this post, you will be able to add the tags and category taxonomy to your pages, organize your content on the website, and improve user experience and SEO.

 Leave a Comment